HERE Modern Slavery Statement

 Organisational structure and supply chains

-HERE Technologies has been a pioneer in mapping and location technology for almost 40 years.
-Today, HERE’s location platform is recognized as the most complete in the industry, powering location-based products, services and custom maps for organizations and enterprises across the globe.
-From autonomous driving and seamless logistics to new mobility experiences, HERE allows its partners and customers to innovate while retaining control over their data and safeguarding privacy.
+HERE has been a pioneer in mapping and location technology for over 40 years.
+Today, HERE’s offerings are recognized as the most complete in the industry, powering location-based products and services for organizations and enterprises across the globe.

-HERE has policies and procedures in place aimed at promoting sustainability and compliance throughout our entire supply chain.
+HERE upholds the highest ethical and social standards when conducting business operations and extends the same expectation to our customers, partners, and suppliers.
+We have policies and procedures in place aimed at promoting sustainability and compliance throughout our entire supply chain.

 Our policies